julixian/MyVisualNovelTransTools/README.md

 To decompress/compress(Actually just add a TPW\x00 sign) IceSoft TPW sign Script files<br/>
 ## IvoryScriptSimpleTool
 To decrpyt/encrypt Ivory engine script files<br/>
+## LambdaCLSArchiveTool && LambdaCLSImageTool
+To extract/repack Lambda(maybe?) engine .DAT CLSLINK Archive<br/>
+To convert clspic2png and png2clspic<br/>
+The sturct of the CLS archive seems simple, but I failed to create readable archives<br/>
+if I create them directly from directory instead of adding files to the end of the original archive<br/>
+Maybe it has some hard-codes or strange alignment rules?
+Who knows, I just use the way that would work<br/>
 ## LambdaLapArchiveTool
 To extract/repack Lambda engine gsce.lap Archive<br/>
 ## LambdaLapArchiveSimpleTool && LambdaCompressTool
-To extract Lambda engine gevent.lap image archive.<br/>
+To extract Lambda engine gevent.lap image archive<br/>
-you need to use archivetool to extract compressed files and use compresstool to decompress files twice.
+you need to use archivetool to extract compressed files and use compresstool to decompress files twice(how foolish...)<br/>
 ## LambdaLAXArchiveTool
 To extract/repack Lambda engine .lax Archive<br/>
 Uniformly use lzss fake compression to repack<br/>